Leader Reward for POMO-Based Neural Combinatorial Optimization: Experiments

 The FFSP problem is modeled on the production scheduling process in a real manufacturing application, where each job must be performed sequentially across \(S\) stages.
 Each stage has \(M\) types of machines, and each job takes a different amount of time on each machine.
 Within the same stage, it is only necessary to work on any one of the \(M\) types of machines.
 The goal of the problem is to find the shortest possible time required to complete all jobs.

 To maintain consistency with previous experiments, we used \(S=3\) and \( M=4\), and the possible time required for each job was a random integer from 2 to 9.
 We used the test set generated by \citet{DBLP:conf/nips/KwonCYPPG21} and tested how the model performed with \(N=\{20,50,100\}\) jobs.
-To ensure that the total training time is consistent, we chose \(\alpha=\{4, 4, 2\}\) and trained MatNet for \(\{50, 100, 150\}\) epochs, and then trained 30 and 20 epochs in the final training phase with learning rate \(\gamma=5.5\times 10^{-5}\) and \(\gamma=5.5\times 10^{-6}\).
+To ensure that the total training time is consistent, we chose \(\alpha=\{4, 4, 2\}\) and trained MatNet for \(\{50, 100, 150\}\) epochs.
 In the inference phase, we selected the hyperparameters \(\beta=5\) and \(\gamma=6\) for SGBS, and we performed SGBS after every 3 EAS iterations.
 We also give results for mixed-integer programming models CPLEX, and other heuristics methods.

 Results in Table~\ref{ffsp-table} show that the Leader Reward method outperforms both heuristic methods and NCO methods in solving the FFSP problem and significantly improves the performance of MatNet, demonstrating the effectiveness of our method for MatNet.